EpicoStudio/dynamic-year-block/README.txt

 = 0.6.6 =
 * Updated the code for WordPress version 6.8.
 * Added support for wp_register_block_types_from_metadata_collection() to load the block more efficiently.
-* Refactor the PHP code for better maintanability and legibility.
+* Refactor the PHP code for better maintainability and legibility.

 = 0.6.5 =
 * Added support for a background image.